StormDragon77/Stormilla/README.md

 Fixed Inconsistencies only supports the latest release of Minecraft.
 The only mod Fi supports is the latest release of OptiFine.

-If you need to contact Storm to ask about something, you can do so through Discord: StormDragon77#0675, PMC: StormDragon77 or Twitter: @StormDragn77.
+If you need to contact Storm to ask about the pack or if you want to use assets, you can do so through Discord: StormDragon77#0675, PMC: StormDragon77 or Twitter: @StormDragn77.
 You should get a reply within a day.

 # Leaving an Issue: